 Tomato Basil Quiche with Bone Broth

 How do you reheat homemade quiche?

 Always reheat quiche in the oven, toaster oven or air fryer, never use the microwave!
 Quiche is just a savory pie, so the same rules apply.
 Reheating in the oven, toaster oven or microwave will allow you to heat evenly and crisp the crust up so it’s actually delicious!
-Heat at 350 for about 5 to 10 minutes until it’s warm and the crust is crisp.
+Heat at 350°F for about 5 to 10 minutes until it’s warm and the crust is crisp.
 If you microwave, you’ll just get an incredibly soggy and gross crust!

-tomato basil quiche with bone broth
+tomato basil quiche with bone broth in a cast iron pie dish on a white marble countertop.

-tomato basil quiche with bone broth
+slice of tomato basil quiche with bone broth on plate on a white marble countertop.

+Tomato Basil Quiche with Bone Broth